-The selection of DGBP projects will be based on an assessment of their quality in relation to the objectives and scope of the programme.
+The selection of DGBP projects will be based on an assessment of their quality in relation to the objectives and scope of the programme, including the specific scope of the 2025 call for applications.
 This is specified in and guided by 17 assessment criteria within four critical areas:

-- The business idea: The potential for the business venture to become commercially viable and prospects for scaling-up beyond the partnership project - The development impact: How the partnership project, and subsequently the business, addresses climate and environmental challenges and contribute to economic growth and improved livelihoods.
-How specific underserved groups, women or youth are considered as part of the project.
-Are market effects beyond the direct participants considered?

-Implementation and feasibility: How sound and realistic the strategy is for achieving the objectives, including the capacity and division of roles of the partners.
-Coherence and synergies: How well aligned the partnership project is to other Danish activities and priorities in the partner country.
-See the list of sectors and issues considered relevant for each eligible country at www.dgbp.dk.
+- The business idea: The potential for the business venture to become commercially viable and prospects for scaling-up beyond the partnership project. - The development impact: How the partnership project, and subsequently the business, addresses climate adaptation and contributes to economic growth and improved livelihoods.
+How specific underserved groups, women and/or youth are considered as part of the project.
+Are market effects beyond the direct participants considered? - Implementation and feasibility: How sound and realistic the strategy is for achieving the objectives, including the capacity and division of roles of the partners. - Coherence and synergies: How well aligned the partnership project is to other Danish activities and priorities in the partner country.
+See the list of sectors and issues considered relevant for each eligible country at https://danida-business-partnerships.dk/.

 The selection criteria are further described in Section 6 and 7.
-Before embarking on your partnership development and application, and before submitting the application, please make sure to visit the list of minimum requirements in Section 1.
-Applications that do not fulfil these requirements will be administratively rejected.
+Before submitting the application, please make sure to visit the list of mandatory requirements in Section 1.
+Applications that do not fulfil these requirements will be rejected.

-Furthermore, all partners in a DGBP consortium must be committed to responsible business conduct (RBC).
+All partners in a DGBP consortium must be committed to responsible business conduct (RBC).
 Participating commercial partners are expected to integrate human rights, labour rights, environment and anti-corruption concerns into operations and core strategies.
 This is further explained in Section 4.
 All projects should contribute to the overall programme results framework as indicated in Section 5.
 In addition to delivering on the above requirements, a DGBP project should contribute to wider market effects in the sector and country.
 This means that the expected results should go beyond the interests of the targeted beneficiaries and those of the participating commercial partners.
-This could for instance encompass an improved local environment, dialogue with sector actors to advocate for standards, regulatory issues or structural changes, cross fertilisation with related development projects, public awareness raising and knowledge sharing of project learnings and results to a wider audience.
+This could for instance encompass improvements in the local environment, dialogue with sector actors to advocate for regulatory issues or structural changes, cross fertilisation with related development projects, raising public awareness and knowledge-sharing to a wider audience based on project learnings and results.